mapbender/mapbender-documentation/en/customization/yaml.rst

     secret:            ThisTokenIsNotSoSecretChangeIt

-You also can force Mapbender to use the language defined for the parameter locale to be used. to do this add mapbender.automatic_locale: false.
+You also can force Mapbender to use the language defined for the parameter locale to be used.
+To do this, add ``mapbender.automatic_locale: false``.

 .. code-block:: yaml